 For years, ice cream shops have been pushing the flavor envelope, so why not try making unusual ice cream flavors at home?
 These 13 unique ice cream recipes will keep you happy all summer long and are a nice change from vanilla and chocolate.

 If you need even more inspiration, consider Secret Breakfast, a boozy bourbon ice cream with cornflake crunch from San Francisco’s Humphry Slocombe; rosemary–olive oil ice cream from Atlanta’s Morelli’s Gourmet Ice Cream; or sticky black rice from New York’s Van Leeuwen Artisan Ice Cream (while not currently available at the shop, you can make it at home from the recipe in “Van Leeuwen Artisan Ice Cream”).
-Likewise, the home cooks on Chowhound have never been content to stick to vanilla or chocolate when they drag their ice cream makers out of the cupboard.

 We’ve already brought you 13 classic ice cream flavors (with a few minor departures from your typical scoop shop offerings thrown in for good measure), but here, we’re really pushing the ice cream envelope.
 Not all of them require an ice cream maker, but even the ones that do can be adapted.